 I think this helmet was $30 at Target.

 Despite the helmet issue, and the slowness of Divvy bikes, I’m a fan!
 I love not having to worry about bike maintenance, or worry about my bike being stolen.
 I love the flexibility of being able to ride a bike without having to do it round-trip, or planning much more beyond bringing a helmet and a backapack.

 I’ll admit, I haven’t been on a bike much in the past 10-15 years, and certainly never on roads as busy as they are in Chicago, so I was a bit nervous during my first few Divvy rides.
 But I quickly got used to it.
-Many roads in Chicago have bike lanes, or you can get around via side streets.
+Many roads here have bike lanes, or you can get around via side streets so that getting chance to enjoy the unique experiences in Chicago.
 Although I have yet to attempt Divvying in the Loop during rush hour.